 Of the 164 representative who voted against the measure, all of them are Republicans.

-The site also provides representatives’ voting records, the year they’re up for re-election, and their contact information.
+The site also provides representatives’ voting records and their contact information.
 How did your representative vote?
 Let them know know what you think of their vote.